Ninjago: Skybound: Plot

 Jay gathers allies and they reach New Djinjago on a rising piece of land.
 He obtains the Djinn Blade and is struck with it to be transported into the blade to release the Ninja, Wu and Misako.
 Meanwhile, the wedding ceremony is completed and Nadakhan becomes all powerful with the ability of infinite wishes.
 In the ensuing battle, Flintlocke shoots Nadakhan with the venom, but Nya is also hit and dies in Jay's arms.
 Jay makes a final wish that the Teapot of Tyrahn had never been found.
-As a result, Nadakhan is forced to grant Jay his final wish, which causes the entire season's events to be reversed.
+As a result, Nadakhan is forced to grant Jay his final wish before he dies, which causes the entire season's events to be reversed.
 Only Jay and Nya remember these events and they embrace.
 In this timeline, Clouse still finds the teapot, but is chased away by locals, ensuring that Nadakhan is never released again.